Hall Effect Sensor Pinout: The Complete Guide

 When you make the necessary connections, you’ll write a straightforward logic program using the Arduino library and then upload the code through the Arduino IDE software to the Arduino board.

-Furthermore, put on your Arduino board and bring a magnet close to this circuit to check if your interface worked.
+Furthermore, put on your Arduino board and bring a magnet close to this circuit to check if your interface works.
 The Hall Effect sensor should detect the appeal and send a high logic signal to the Arduino board if it works.
 The Arduino should then turn the LED.

-Hall Effect Sensor Pinout– How to Build a Hall Effect Sensor Circuit
+How to Build a Hall Effect Sensor Circuit

 For this circuit, we will use the Allegro A1302 Hall Effect sensor to detect magnetic fields.
 Then, we’ll connect the sensor to an Arduino board to read the voltage from the A1302’s output and display it on a screen.